rinawasabi/advanced-web-dev/Final_Project/Project_phase_2.md

 - Recipes are fetched using SQL queries in the backend, such as `SELECT * FROM recipes ORDER BY id DESC`.
 - All data manipulation (add, edit, delete) is performed using parameterized queries like `INSERT INTO ...
 VALUES ($1, $2, ...)` for security.
-- Initial test data was added manually through pgAdmin for development and debugging.
 - In the future, this schema can be extended to include other features like user accounts, comments, ratings, or recipe tags.